A Statement from Grantmakers in the Arts on the Killing of George Floyd and the Ongoing Terror of Structural Racism

 Creativity and cultural expression by people of color has long explored different ways of truth-telling and valuing each other, our environment, our health, our safety, and our humanity, whether it is Mel Chin’s bringing attention to how corporate industries poison the water and soil in low-income communities of color, Guadalupe Maravilla’s organizing of mutual aid for low-income residents during the coronavirus pandemic, or Dread Scott’s reenactment of a slave rebellion, to name a few.
 Artists and activists alike who center cultural and narrative shift create opportunity for us all to envision another, perhaps just, future and the steps we must all take to build it.

 Eddie Torres, GIA president & CEO, reminded us of a time when he asked an activist where they felt it most important for advocacy and activism to take place.
 She said, “The place where you are.”
-Supporting the creativity and cultural expression of Black people and African, Latinx, Arab, Asian, Native American (ALAANA) communities is only one of many elements – but an essential element – of racial equity toward the goal of racial justice in our nation.
+Supporting the creativity and cultural expression of Black people and African, Latine, Arab, Asian, Native American (ALAANA) communities is only one of many elements – but an essential element – of racial equity toward the goal of racial justice in our nation.

 Our commitment to action and advocacy is clear.
 We stand beside Black communities as they demand justice and action.
 As this movement grows, we call upon our community and the grantmaking sector as a whole to invest in movements led by Black communities and community-identified/led solutions that will support healing, restitution, and a just future.